Magks/hello-world/README.md

 -- Snorri Sturluson, The Prose Edda, IV.8 "The Creation of the the World" c.
 1220

-How fragile and flexible our conceptions, but indelible are the essences underlying any beginning.
-Sometimes most of the journey is the unveiling and reclamation of those essences.
+Fragile and flexible the vagaries of conception, but indelible are the essences underlying any beginning.
+Often most of the journey is the unveiling and reclamation of the original foundation.

+-- "The Soft Wrap, O Captain, O Muse"